yousefahmed98/GRABIR-ui/README.md

 ### Solution
 - An application that connects people from other countries together easily and safely, Client is a person who wants to buy something from outside his country, traveller is a person travelling soon and he has no problem to fetch something with him that clients want
-All of this and more you can find in GRABIR App.
+All of this and more you can find in our GRABIR application.

 ## Technologies
 - HTML5